Bone marrow edema: Information & bone marrow edema specialists

 Definition and history of bone marrow edema syndrome

-Bone marrow edema syndrome is usually accompanied by severe, often load-dependent pain in the affected bone section.
-Bone marrow edema, i.e., an increased accumulation of water in the bone, is characteristic of the disease.
+Bone marrow edema syndrome is usually accompanied by severe pain in the affected section of bone, usually dependent on exertion.
+Bone marrow edema, i.e. the increased accumulation of water in the bone, is the hallmark of the disease.

 The term bone marrow edema syndrome describes the entire complex of

-In principle, the disease can occur in all bones, but occurs most frequently in the hip joint and less frequently in the knee.
+In principle, the disease can occur in all bones, but is most common in the hip joint, less frequently in the knee.

-Bone marrow edema syndrome was first described by Curtiss and Kincaid in 1959.
+The first bone marrow edema syndrome was described by Curtiss and Kincaid in 1959.
 At that time, the authors reported on a woman in the last trimester of her pregnancy.
-She exhibited a clinical syndrome with hip pain and reduced bone density on the X-ray.
+She had a clinical syndrome with hip pain and reduced bone density on X-ray.

-The pain syndrome was associated with a transient decrease in radiopacity in the corresponding bone areas.
-Therefore, Hunter and Kelly named the syndrome "transient osteoporosis" in 1968.
+The pain syndrome was associated with a transient decrease in radiographic density in the corresponding bone areas.
+For this reason, Hunter and Kelly named the syndrome "transient osteoporosis" in 1968.

-A year later in 1989, Turner reported that this syndrome can be associated with avascular bone necrosis.
-Since then, many authors have assumed a disease continuum that begins with bone marrow edema and may end in avascular bone necrosis.
+In 1989, one year later, Turner reported that this syndrome can be associated with avascular bone necrosis.
+Since then, many authors have assumed a disease continuum that begins with bone marrow edema and can end in avascular bone necrosis.

-Bone marrow edema likely represents an early reversible phase of avascular bone necrosis.
-This hypothesis is based on similarities in the fine tissue examination of bone, which is identical in both early avascular necrosis and bone marrow edema.
-According to the Association Research Circulation Osseous (ARCO), four stages can be classified:
+Bone marrow edema probably represents an early reversible phase of avascular bone necrosis.
+This hypothesis is based on similarities in the histologic examination of the bone, which is identical for early avascular necrosis and bone marrow edema.
+According to the Association Research Circulation Osseous (ARCO), four stages can be categorized:

-• Stage II: Osteonecrosis with focal osteoporosis in X-rays
+• Stage II osteonecrosis with focal osteoporosis on x-ray

-• Stage III: Subchondral fracture with crescent sign in X-rays
+• Stage III subchondral fracture with crescent sign on X-ray

 Symptoms of bone marrow edema syndrome

 The disease is usually accompanied by severe pain in the affected bone sections.
-Apart from the pain mostly due to putting weight on the affected area, few other symptoms are found.
+Apart from the pain, which is usually load-dependent, there are few other symptoms.

-The clinical progression of the disease is characterized by position or load-dependent pain.
+The clinical course of the disease is characterized by position- or weight-bearing-dependent pain.
 The symptoms improve when lying or sitting.
-Immobilization or resting the extremity does not result in permanent improvement.
+Immobilization or resting the extremity does not lead to a lasting improvement.
 Even medication cannot eliminate the pain in the long term.

 Diagnosis of bone marrow edema syndrome

-Transient osteoporosis may be suspected if four of the five items apply:
+Transient osteoporosis can be suspected if four of the five points apply:

 Das menschliche Skelett in der Knochenszintigraphie

-Bone marrow edema is diagnosed almost exclusively by magnetic resonance imaging.
-This shows hyperintense staining in STIR and T2 images and hypointense staining of the bone marrow in T1 weighted MRI images.
+Bone marrow edema is almost exclusively diagnosed using magnetic resonance imaging.
+This shows hyperintense staining in the STIR and T2 images and hypointense staining of the bone marrow in T1-weighted MR images.

-The disease most commonly occurs in the hip joint, and less commonly in the knee.
-However, like avascular bone necrosis, it can occur in principle in all bones.
+The disease occurs most frequently in the hip joint, less frequently in the knee.
+However, like avascular bone necrosis, it can in principle occur in all bones.

 Causes of bone marrow edema syndrome